 Content to be used in email marketing campaigns, however, should be far more targeted towards a specific audience, it might veer into “product pitch” territory, and doesn’t need to be keyword targeted at all.

-In each piece of content you create, think about the action you want the reader to take.
+Throughout your content creation process, think about the action you want the reader to take.
 Design your content in such a way that it gets the reader to take the next step in the customer journey.
-Since 70% of B2B buyers research onlineand fully define their needs before ever engaging with a sales rep, your content needs to provide real value to position your product in the mind of the reader.
+Since 70% of B2B buyers research online and fully define their needs before ever engaging with a sales rep, your content needs to provide real value to position your product in the mind of the reader.5

 Tip 2: Use content to reduce customer acquisition costs

 Compared to most B2B products, SaaS has fast sales cycles, relatively low per-user costs (and possibly low profit margins), and is often self-service.
 That means managing your customer acquisition costs is extremely important.